handful of young women actually do the work of the

 village supplied with cakes.
 He pulled himself back to the present then

-giving thought to suitable crops.
+started to give thought to suitable crops.

 Potatoes are easy to

-grow and could fill the plates of many a meal. yes, Billy could
+grow and could fill the plates of many a meal.
+Yes, Billy could

 grow lots of potatoes.
 If they were planted at different time the